margaretmf/margaretmf.github.io/creativewriting.md

 for a laugh to come out of a father's mouth for a tale by a grandmother to be remember for a joke of a grandfather to be thankful for

+for the ripple effect of something for the stars to shine for eternity for kindness in schools for the South to live on for the people looking for change for a smile on my parents' faces

 <br>